 After the initial agreement for the SSRT and Clerical Units, the City of New York decided to stop all bargaining and payments of the .20% due to the Budget Deficit as consequence of the pandemic.
 In early December 2020, Executive Director Henry Garrido in talks with City Hall was able to negotiate the immediate reopening of this bargaining process and the release of contractual money being held due to the budget downfall.
-Therefore, the City has informed the Union that Mayoral Agency employees are scheduled to receive the .20% Addition to the Gross (ATG) retroactive to 7/26/2019, on March 5, 2021.
+Therefore, the City has informed the

+Union that Mayoral Agency employees are scheduled to receive the .20% Addition to the Gross (ATG) retroactive to 7/26/2019, on March 5, 2021.
 We don't have dates for the Authorities, H+H or DOE as yet.

-- SSRT Contract.
+• SSRT Contract.
 The SSRT Unit, pending Local 371 ratification, have reached a preliminary agreement with the City on the use of the .20% effective July 26, 2019.
 Although the amount of money available was really small, this distribution accomplishes two things, first we were able to add money to existing RIP and Annuity amounts, and second we were able to include our brothers and sisters in two new titles.
-Many to thanks to the bargaining committee members VP J. White, Chapters Chairs E. Greene, D. Thillet, V. Tirado, V. Julien, Rep. L. Hobgood, and negotiator M. Dolan.
-Thanks to Local 371 and Local 768. - 1) Amount added to current Annuity for Claim Spec., HRS, & Spec.
+Many to thanks to the bargaining committee members VP J.White, Chapters Chairs E.Greene, D.Thillet, V.Tirado, V.Julien, Rep. L.Hobgood, and negotiator M.Dolan.
+Thanks to Local 371 and Local 768.

+1) Amount added to current Annuity for Claim S 1 pec., HRS, & Spec. \$804 Cons.
+II (old amount \$724) φου4 2) Amount added to 10-year RIP for Claim Spe ec.
+HRS, \$601 & Spec.
 Cons.
-II (old amount \$724)

-2) Amount added to 10-year RIP for Claim Spec.
-HRS, & Spec.
-Cons.
-II (old amount \$521)

-\$600 new

-3) Annuity created for Equal Rights Compliance Spec. and Administrative Claims Examiners
+II (old amount \$521) φ001 3) Annuity created for Equal Rights Compliance e Spec. \$600 new and Administrative Claims Examiners pood new

+4) 10-year RIP\\ created for Equal Rights Compliance Spec. and Administrative Claims Examiners